Hanoi Entry Requirements

 Prohibited Items

-• Illegal drugs and narcotics - severe penalties including life imprisonment or death.
+• Narcotics and drugs - severe penalties including death penalty

 Restricted Items